Welcome to St. George’s Sibbald Point!

 2. Immediately to the north of the fenced area is the raised marker memorializing Susan’s daughter, Anne, and her husband, Canon William Ritchie.
 Canon Ritchie was the second Rector (priest) of the Parish.

-3. As you come around the lakeside side of the church, notice two things: First, the flat open area is where the 1839 wooden church was rolled to so worship could continue during construction.
+3. As you come around the lakeside side of the church, notice two things: First, the flat open area is the location of the 1839 wooden church.
+The stone church covers part of it, so the wooden church was rolled over so worship could continue during construction.
 Second, the stone church covers several occupied plots that were beside the smaller wooden church.
 These graves' markers are embedded in the north wall.
 One is Capt.
 William Bourchier (pronounced Bow-cher).
 Bourchier was the Crown Grantee of the property that includes Sutton, Jackson’s Point, The Briars and Briars Park subdivision.
+He and his second wife built the centre part of The Briars.
 He and his daughter, Agnes Mary, died of scarlet fever within two weeks of each other in 1844.

-4. Moving closer to the lake near the far corner you will find the repaired Robert Anderson monument, and the stone lying flat adjacent of Eliza Charlott.
-They were the parents James Anderson.
+4. Moving closer to the lake: near the far corner you will find the Robert Anderson monument lying on the ground.
+It has been repaired several times but... three times and you're out.
+The intent (fall, 2021) is to set it lie permanently beside his wife's stone, Eliza Charlott.
+Robert and Charlott were the parents James Anderson.
 James Anderson was a Hudson Bay Company chief factor and explorer.
 At great personal loss, he located the first real proof of the loss of Sir John Franklin’s Arctic expedition.
 He is buried at our sister church, St. James, in Sutton.
 Memorabilia and artifacts related to James Anderson can be found at the Georgina Pioneer Village.

 6. Walk up the centre of the cemetery to the right of the spruce.
 You’ll find the Leacock family plot ahead.
 Where, you ask, is this famous humourist Stephen Leacock, now 150 years old?
 He’s laughing at you, as he does to anyone trying to find his stone!
 His name is on the other (west) side of the primary stone.
 Please see his Ontario Heritage plaque outside the lych gate.